 Alfred Edersheim in his book on The Temple also gives information as to the shape of the part of Jerusalem that was called Acra in Josephus's time:

 Edersheim was not an eye witness to topography of Jerusalem, he took his information mainly from Josephus and other sources, but here he agrees that Jerusalem, at least the lower city of Jerusalem (Acra) was crescent-shaped.
 He did make a mistake by saying that Zion was on the western hill.
 He made this mistake because at the time Edersheim wrote it was a mistaken notion that the western hill was Zion.
-Although not clear from this quote, Edersheim also mistakenly located Mount Moriah outside of the lower city (Acra).
 Today, the City of David is almost universally identified as being located on the crescent-shaped hill.
 And from scripture we know that Zion and the City of David are one in the same (2 Sam 5:7).
-The upper city did not exist in David's time, and it was David and Solomon who located and set the location of the Temple -- on Mount Moriah, as God had directed through Abraham and scripture.
+The upper city did not exist in David's time, and it was David and Solomon who located and set the location of the Temple -- on the real Mount Moriah, as God had directed through Abraham and scripture.

 Is Today's Temple Mount the Same Temple Mount of Jesus Christ's Time?